Limassol Marina: Company Taxation in Cyprus

 What taxes does a Cyprus Limited face?

-Cyprus offers a variety of tax benefits especially for your company.
-Tax benefits are due to the advantageous legislation for founders of a Cyprus Limited, which we will discuss in the following article.
+Cyprus offers a variety of tax benefits, especially for your company.
+Tax benefits are due to the advantageous legislation for the founders of a Cyprus Limited, which we will discuss in the following article.

-It's important to stress that Cyprus is not an offshore tax haven, as the Cypriot tax system and legislation are in full compliance with both European Union (EU) and Organisation for Economic Cooperation and Development (OECD) laws.
+It's important to stress that Cyprus is not an offshore tax haven, as the Cypriot tax system and legislation fully comply with European Union (EU) and Organisation for Economic Cooperation and Development (OECD) laws.

-Cyprus has fully adopted all EU directives and does not impose any minimum holding period, percentage shareholding, or other restrictions used by most member states.
-This becomes one of the most significant tax advantages for Cyprus's investment activities: the worldwide recognition, conformity, and credibility of the sector.
+Cyprus has fully adopted all EU directives and does not impose any minimum holding period, percentage shareholding, or other restrictions most member states use.
+This becomes one of the most significant tax advantages for Cyprus's investment activities: the sector's worldwide recognition, conformity, and credibility.

-If you just want to quickly calculate the tax burden on a estimated company income, you can use our net profit calculator for Cyprus based companies.
+If you want to calculate the tax burden on an estimated company income quickly, you can use our net profit calculator for Cyprus-based companies.

-The standard Corporate Income Tax rate (CIT) in Cyprus is 12.5%, while there are no enforced local government taxes on income.
-Cyprus imposes corporation tax on your company if it is incorporated or registered under any Cyprus law and any foreign company which maintains business or has a permanent business establishment in Cyprus.
+The standard Corporate Income Tax rate (CIT) in Cyprus is 12.5%, while local government taxes on income are not enforced.
+Cyprus imposes corporation tax on your company if incorporated or registered under any Cyprus law and any foreign company that maintains business or has a permanent business establishment in Cyprus.

-You are considered under the permanent establishment (PE) regulations in Cyprus when maintaining at a fixed address in the country.
-PE includes locations that are management offices, branches, factories, or similar.
+You are considered under Cyprus's permanent establishment (PE) regulations when maintaining a fixed address in the country.
+PE includes management offices, branches, factories, or similar locations.
 Thus, as a tax resident in Cyprus, you are liable to tax on your worldwide income, which is received in Cyprus and abroad.

 The Cyprus CIT law offers more than just low tax rates.
-You will enjoy many tax exemptions for many and varied types of incomes, profits, and gains.
+You will enjoy many tax exemptions for many and varied types of income, profits, and gains.

 Profits from the sale of securities are unconditionally exempt from CIT.
 You pay no tax on securities.
 Cyprus' Tax Authorities define securities as shares, bonds, debentures, founders' shares, and other securities of companies or other legal persons incorporated in Cyprus or abroad and options thereon.
 Cryptocurrencies are treated like a security.